 We suggest waiting to apply until your new scores are available to submit.
 If you submit with old scores we will not hold the application, and it may be processed before your new scores are sent to us.

 Please send GRE scores to the CASPA’s Duke code: 0422.
 We suggest that you follow up with CASPA to assure that your scores are linked to your application.
 We will not accept scores sent directly to Duke.

-Our deadline for patient care hours is October 1 of the admissions year.
-If you apply prior to October 1 you are able to project anticipated work hours up until October 1 of the admissions year.
+Our deadline for patient care hours is July 1 of the admissions year.
 Please note that having minimal patient care hours is not extremely competitive.

 The Duke PA Program values direct patient interaction and experiences.

 If you have any questions about your patient care experience, please contact us for clarification.

 We highly recommend and value, but do not require, shadowing a PA.